mmghv/lumen-route-binding/README.md

 });
 ```

-The binder will first check for any explicit binding that matches the `article` key.
-If no explicit binding found, It then (and according to our previous implicit binding) will check if the following class exists `App\Article` (The namespace + ucFirst(the key)), If it finds it, Then it will call `firstOrFail` on it like the explicit binding and inject the returned instance into the route, However, If no classes found with this name, It will continue to the next binding (if any) and return the route parameters unchanged if no bindings matches.
+The binder will first check for any **explicit binding** that matches the `article` key.
+If no match found, It then (and according to our previous implicit binding) will check if the following class exists `App\Article` (The namespace + ucFirst(the key)), If it finds it, Then it will call `firstOrFail` on the class like the explicit binding and inject the returned instance into the route, **However**, If no classes found with this name, It will continue to the next binding (if any) and return the route parameters unchanged if no bindings matches.

 ##### Customizing The Key Name